 - Now take the nickels you sorted out earlier, and start placing them on your grid in their proper places, starting with the 1940s in the top row, all the way down to the 2000s in the bottom row.

 - Once you have them all laid out, and are sure you have selected the best specimen for each date, use a small piece of Scotch tape to affix the coin to the cardboard.
 Roll a small piece of tape into a sticky cushion and stick it to your board.
 Then press the coin onto the tape to hold it there.

-- If you want to spend a few dollars extra to "do it right," you can buy a Whitman Jefferson Nickel Folder for about $4.00 (Compare Prices).
+- You can organize your collection with a Whitman Jefferson Nickel Folder for about $4.00 (Compare Prices).
 The folder has a slot for each date and mint mark so you know what coins you are still missing, plus the folder has the mintages on it, so you know how rare your coins are.

 - If you decide to become a serious collector, do not use tape on the coins or wash them.